Calling for action on aircraft noise

 Air Services Australia has announced a post-implementation review, following the opening of the new runway.
 Further information is available below.

 The Liberal National government has announced a community panel to provide independent advice and oversight in relation to the post-implementation review.
 Our local team has sought the community's views about that new panel.
+The new panel is running their own consultation, with submissions closing 26 November.

 A Brisbane-wide community group has formed, to advocate in relation to aircraft noise.
 There is some information about this group provided below.
 This group states that it is non-partisan.
 The group advocates to us, but it is independent of, and separate from, our local team.